Prag8855/aab/content/help-me-get-out-of-franzosisch-buchholz.md

 I am legally and spiritually a permanent resident.
 I am overqualified for citizenship.
 I speak German.

 I live alone, without pets.
-My loudest hobby is using a typewriter, but never after 10 PM.
+My loudest hobby is using a typewriter, (never after 10 PM).
 My favourite place to party is elsewhere.
 My cooking smells great.

 All of these statements are true and I have the paperwork to prove it.